ibexa/documentation-developer/docs/api/graphql_operations.md

 ---
-description: Use GraphQL operations to create update and delete content.
+description: Use GraphQL operations to create, update, and delete content.
 ---

 # GraphQL operations